Orange-OpenSource/ods-ios/OrangeTheme/README.md

 - tab bar (items, selected item, and background)
 - components: buttons, sliders, progress indicators...

-The theme also define the spacings and fonts for specified styles.
+The theme also defines the spacings and fonts for specified styles.

 # How to use it